 Details of the Green Roadmap are as follows: 1.
-Green Process: Improve efficiency in energy consumption, reduce GHG emissions and effectively manage GHG emissions within the organization; 2.
-Green Product: Produce, procure, and distribute products that reduce GHG emissions, such as gasohol, bio-diesel fuels, composite LPG gas tanks, and biodegradable plastic in products such as Amazon Coffee cups; 3.
+Green Process: Improve efficiency of energy consumption, reduce GHG emissions and effectively manage GHG emissions within the organization; 2.
+Green Products: Produce, procure, and distribute products that reduce GHG emissions, such as gasohol, bio-diesel fuels, composite LPG gas tanks, and biodegradable plastic in products such as Amazon Coffee cups; 3.
 Green Public Awareness: Cultivate a sustainable society through various GHG reduction initiatives, such as reforestation and social development activities.
 The aforementioned plans correspond to the Climate Change Roadmap established in 2003.

 All action plans, strategies and projects targeted at improving energy efficiency and reducing GHG through energy management have to be formulated as business plans for approval by the Corporate Performance Committee on a quarterly basis.
 At the same time, the PTT Group QSHE Policy Committee oversees overall management to ensure that the performance of all PTT Group companies is aligned in the same direction.

-PTT’s long-term greenhouse gas (GHG) emission target is to reduce emissions from PTT Group operations by 1.1 million tons carbon dioxide equivalents, resulting in the reduction of greenhouse gas intensity by 5% by 2020, compared to 2012.
+PTT’s long-term greenhouse gas (GHG) emission target is to reduce emissions from PTT Group operations by 1.1 million tonnes carbon dioxide equivalents, resulting in the reduction of greenhouse gas intensity by 5% by 2020, compared to 2012.

 |Green Process: Reduce GHG Emission, such as through energy efficiency.

-|Green Product: Low-Carbon Products, such as bio-fuels.
+|Green Products: Low-Carbon Products, such as bio-fuels.

 |Green Public Awareness: Carbon reduction Initiatives, such as reforestation.

-PTT has adopted Greenhouse Gas Accounting to track its GHG inventory since 2006.
+In 2006, PTT has adopted Greenhouse Gas Accounting to track its GHG inventory.
 This mechanism tracks and reports on direct GHG emissions (Scope 1), indirect GHG emissions (Scope 2), and other indirect GHG emissions (Scope 3).
 GHG data is externally verified by a third party organization.
 In addition, PTT defines the carbon intensity index as the organization’s performance indicator for GHG emission reduction, as well as sets long-term targets to steadily improve carbon intensity to reflect GHG emission reduction while increasing production.
 PTT had developed the PTT Group GHG Project Standard based on ISO-14064-2.
 The Standard is integrated with PTT’s GHG emission inventory and is used as the standard for PTT Group to assess and analyze GHG reduction efforts in accordance with international standards.

 Direct GHG emissions (Scope 1) cover operational activities in combustion, carbon dioxide separation, release of hydrofluorocarbons (HFCs) and sulfur hexafluoride (SF6), fugitive emissions, vented emissions, flares, and process emissions.